Private Data Elements#

 When writing your own private data elements, the DICOM standard requires the use of ‘private creator blocks’. pydicom has some convenience functions to make creating private blocks and data elements easier.

-Here is an example of some private tags displayed for pydicom’s example CT dataset:
+Here are some of the private tags displayed for pydicom’s example CT dataset:

 >>> from pydicom import examples